Sound Machine Review

 Sound Quality Test

 Our reviewers listened in-depth to each sound machine in our review.
 They listened for overall quality, audible looping and realism in a common sound profile between all sound machines.
 This was often the rainfall sound profile.
-White noise generators we judged off of their white noise profile.
+White noise generators were judged based on their white noise profile.
 Our reviewers took detailed notes and scored each sleep machine based on these criteria.
 From the scores, we were able to determine the overall sound quality and effectiveness of each sleep machine.

 What Else Is Important?

 Sound machines are designed to help you fall asleep, but some offer other features outside of the sound profiles and white noise generating.
+For instance, The Marpac Dohm white noise generator ranked among the best in the category for sound quality and sound masking, but it doesn’t offer any extra features.
 Since these extra features might affect your buying decision, we factored them into our comparison.

 Timers and Alarms

 Some people may struggle to fall asleep at night, but once they fall asleep, they enjoy silence.
 Those who fall under this category should invest in a sound machine that features a timer.
-A timer will shut off the sound machine after an allotted amount of time.
+A timer will shut off the sound machine after a specified amount of time.
 You can be lulled to sleep by the sound machine then enjoy silence after you fall asleep.

 For those who have an equally hard time waking up as falling asleep, some sound machines come with built-in alarm clocks.
 For example, the Sharper Image Sound Soother allows you to wake up to the alarm sound or radio depending on what you choose.